Xilinx/Vitis-Tutorials/Developer_Contributed/03-HLS_Code_Optimization/README.md

 At the end of the Vitis build process, you will find the ``sd_card.img`` file (~4.2GB size) to boot the ZCU102 board in the folder ``wrk/zcu102_mmult_system/Hardware/package``.

-Once you have booted the ZCU102 board, at the prompt, launch the following commands:
+Once you have booted the ZCU102 board, at the prompt,  login with ``petalinux`` username and choose one password (for example ``root``), then launch the following commands:

 ```
+sudo su
 mount /dev/mmcblk0p1 /mnt
 cd /mnt
-./mtrx_mult ./binary_container_1.xclbin
+./embedded_exec.sh
 ```

 The runtime execution on ZCU102  works correctly: